jyoti7770/sales_data_analysis/README.md

 5. We can see that California,New York,Washington are performing well by sales and also giving good profit but Pennsylvania and Taxax are perfroming well in sales but they provided loss to business.
  ### Concluison
- Company can increase the production of Phones,Chairs,storage,Tables ,Binders and other well demand products and stop manufacturing under demand products,it will help in growing business in excellent way.Also we can provide some offers during months in which sales are high so that more products are sold and more customers engaged.
- Company should stop selling Furniture,Office Supplies and technology in Pennsylvania and Furniture and supplies in Taxax instead of this better to sell this category to those country where it is more in demand ,so that it will improve business productivity and profitability and save company from loss.
+ Based on the sales analysis, the company can significantly enhance its business growth by optimizing its product strategy.
+It is recommended to increase the production of high-demand products such as Phones, Chairs, Storage units, Tables, and Binders, while discontinuing or reducing the manufacturing of low-demand items.
+This targeted approach will streamline operations and improve overall efficiency.
+Additionally, implementing seasonal promotional offers during peak sales months can help boost revenue and customer engagement.
+These offers can incentivize bulk purchases and attract new customers, thereby increasing market reach.
+From a regional perspective, it is advisable for the company to cease selling Furniture, Office Supplies, and Technology products in Pennsylvania, and Furniture and Supplies in Texas, as these categories show poor performance in those areas.
+Instead, the company should focus on expanding these categories in regions or countries where they are in higher demand, maximizing profitability and reducing potential losses.
+By aligning production and sales efforts with market demand and regional trends, the company can enhance its productivity, profitability, and long-term sustainability.